-I’m always harping on people to “pay the farmer or pay the doctor.”
+I tend to harp the importance of “paying the farmer or pay the doctor.”
 High-quality meat is essential to a balanced, healthy diet.
 Kettle Range‘s butcher shop is the best I’ve ever visited.
 They also sell pre-packaged meals that you can take home and prepare for your family, which makes busy work nights a breeze!
 They pride themselves on their locally- and responsibly-sourced products ranging from beef, to pork, to chicken, to fish, and more.
 If you want to eat the best chicken thighs of your life, visit Kettle Range.

 A good cup of local coffee is a must.
 Luckily, great quality coffee shops are not hard to come by in MKE!

 A Milwaukee must-try.
 Colectivo is definitely the largest and most well-known local coffee shop.
 They have several locations dotted throughout the city (as well as Madison and Chicago).
 They offer several different roasts of coffee in addition to a large menu, but, unfortunately, not much in the way of gluten-free options.
 My favorite is the Maximilian roast coffee or a Sport Tea.

 Anodyne‘s coffee shops, especially the one in Walker’s Point, are beautiful.
 If you love visiting coffee shops to relax, read a book, or do some work, Anodyne is my recommendation.

 Gyms that make you want to work out are hard to come by.
 For me to decide to invest money in a gym membership, I consider a lot of factors, particularly the knowledge of the coaches, the members, the facility, and the programming.